-A Year To Date Calculator or YTD Calculator is a tool used by lenders to work out your annual income from the income that you earned in part of a year.
-The lender can use either the YTD gross income figure from your most recent payslip or the gross income stated in your last group certificate.
+A year to date calculator or YTD calculator is a tool used by lenders to work out your annual income from income you earned in a part of a year.

-In most, but not all cases, the banks will calculate your income from both your payslip and group certificate and will use the lower of the two incomes in their assessment.
+In most cases, the banks will calculate your income from both your payslip and group certificate, and will use the lower of the two incomes in their assessment.

 How do I use the calculator?

-Follow the steps below to use the calculator:
+Follow the steps below to use the year to date income calculator:

-- Find your most recent payslip & your group certificate from the most recent financial year.
+- Find your most recent payslip and your group certificate from the most recent financial year.

 - Enter the data from these documents into the calculator.

-- If you have only just started your job this financial year, or do not want to work out your income from your group certificate then just enter 0 as the “Gross income shown on your last group certificate”
+- If you have only just started your job this financial year or don’t want to work out your income from your group certificate then just enter ‘0’ as the ‘gross income shown on your last group certificate.’